ro-double-b/RPFantasyDR_S9/open-items.md

 ===> SUNDAY MUST
-[ ] have 'sign in to play' scroll you to top of page!
 [ ] restrict various characters in username and password [ ] check functionality of toot and boot eliminations [ ] remove fade up items????